 At the beginning of the follicular phase, your progesterone levels are low.
 For most women, this means that there isn’t much going on in their breasts or nipples.
 But estrogen rises as you approach ovulation.
 One of the impacts of estrogens is an increase in the number of progesterone receptors in the breasts, setting the stage for progesterone to do its job during the luteal phase of the cycle.
 As progesterone levels rise, it drives mammary cells and alveoli to multiply in preparation for a possible pregnancy.

 If you become pregnant, your progesterone levels continue to rise, which drives continued—and quite visible!—growth of your mammary cells during pregnancy.
 If no pregnancy occurs, progesterone levels fall, and the newly created cells start dying.
 As the mammary cells die, they cannot be shed and discarded in the same way that the uterine lining is during your period.
 Instead, the dying mammary cells are broken down and eliminated by scavender cells and surrounding tissue.
 As the cells die, the breast structure returns to its earlier architecture, and a new cycle starts again.

 PMS or Pregnancy?

-It’s common to feel breast or nipple tenderness right around the time that progesterone peaks, or about a week before your period is due.
+It’s common to feel some breast pain right around the time that progesterone peaks, or about a week before your period is due.
 If you have a 28 day cycle, you might experience breast or nipple tenderness around day 21.
 It should subside as hormone levels plummet, just before or during your period.